If you’d like to learn more about sous vide, please visit my introduction to sous vide page here.

-As it is, I’m already impressed.
-The Anova Precision Cooker is the cheapest thermal immersion circulator on the market, and it performs admirably well.
+The Anova Precision Cooker is the cheapest reliable thermal immersion circulator on the market, and it performs admirably well.
 If you look at our second attempt alone, we basically took about $25 worth of ingredients and electricity and turned it what would cost you $100 at a fancy restaurants (on an ounce-for-ounce basis, including tax and tip).
 In other words, the Anova can pay for itself after just a few meals, especially if you like steak or seafood.

-Anova came out with a WiFi+Bluetooth/900-watt version of this device for $50 more than the basic Bluetooth version.
-That version in theory would allow you to monitor the device from much farther away, even via internet and a smartphone at work or something.
-But the WiFi/Bluetooth distinction doesn’t matter if you use it manually or within-house, nor does a 100 watt difference matter much in terms of heat-up time.
-You should be using hot water from your faucet anyway, so the cooker does not have to do as much work.
-I would save yourself $50 and get the basic version unless you intend to monitor via WiFi/internet.
+Anova has since updated their product lineup, and the most affordable and best-selling version is now smaller and 750 watts.
+There is a bigger, more-expensive version with WiFi that would allow you to monitor the device from much farther away, even via internet and a smartphone at work or something.
+But the WiFi/Bluetooth distinction doesn’t matter if you use it manually or within-house, nor does a 250 watt difference matter much in terms of heat-up time if you’re using hot water from your faucet anyway, so the cooker just needs to maintain temperature rather than heat up water.
+I would save yourself $75 and get the basic version unless you intend to monitor via WiFi/internet.

 How to cover a pot while using this thing??:

 If you use a thermal immersion circulator, you will not be able to use the cover that came with your stockpot.
 You have a few choices such as buying a piece of plastic and cutting a hole in it, wrapping plastic wrap around the top, or simply living with the evaporation and waste heat and higher electric bill that results from having an uncovered pot of water around.
-By far the most energy-efficient cover, though, is air, such as the air inside plastic balls like these Sous Vide Bros. balls or Grant Instruments SV-PS20 Sous Vide Polypropylene Spheres (Pack of 200).
+By far the most energy-efficient cover, though, is air, such as the air inside plastic balls like the ones in this sous vide kit or balls without the container.
 You might wonder why you wouldn’t use ping pong (table tennis) balls instead.
 That’s because ping pong balls are too big, so they leave larger gaps for water to evaporate.
 Also, ping pong balls may not be rugged enough to withstand repeated use, especially in hot water, and they probably would not be dishwasher safe.

 - I’m not thrilled about cooking in plastic, even though it’s probably safe to use Ziploc bags at these relatively low temperatures (Ziploc bags are made out of polyethylene plastic that is presumed food safe and which does not soften or melt until you approach 200F).
 But I know that most sous vide cooks use plastic, and that relatively inexpensive Ziploc freezer bags are commonly used in sous vide, so I’m following suit for product testing purposes. ↩